Getting Started With BuzzSumo: A Tutorial

 Let’s say you identified a piece of popular content, and decided to write a better article on the same topic.
 How would you go about finding influencers to share or link to it?
 With Buzzsumo, you can see who shared a particular link on Twitter by clicking on the “View Sharers” button for that article, as shown below:

-This is very similar to what you can do on sites like Topsy.
 One limitation is we only show sharers that have shared an article in a 2-3 day window after the article was published.
 However, we also show more metrics on these sharers such as their engagement rate (reply ratio, retweet ratio), and their influence level (page authority, and average retweets their tweets get).
 Here’s a screenshot of all the data you’ll see:

 Use Case: Identifying Influencers For A Topic